thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 * TOC
 {:toc}

-This guide will help you to get familiar with OPC-UA extension configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with MQTT extension configuration for ThingsBoard IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this extension.
 We will describe extension configuration file below.